-The Law Society is of the view that Western Australia should not consider scheduled amounts for injuries.
-It is important that compensation is specific to the individual, as people respond and recover differently to different injuries.
+The Law Society is of the view that Western Australia should not amend the Regulations to include scheduled amounts for injuries.
+The Law Society considers it is imperative that compensation awards be specifically assessed for the individual - people respond and recover differently to different injuries.
 The standard common law principles should be applied in each case.